 'Horse-Woman is a poetic memoir about working as a fashion model, whilst trying to write and paint, in bohemian late-1970s London bedsit land.
 As a socially and emotionally isolated child of elderly parents, Sarah Tremlett was given a young horse to look after, which ultimately was sold against her wishes, due to studying for A-levels.
 In this account of events, in order to survive, Sarah’s autistic psyche creates a mythical, ‘otherkin’ horse persona which protects and interweaves with her experiences in the fashion world.'

 It has been beneficial to me to be able to revisit this 'hidden' part of my life, where two worlds collide and merge, and also reflect on paintings from the time, which has proved to be a healing experience.
-Cowboy Riding the Horse of the World to Death – the painting on the cover of the book (and in the image below) depicts my feelings about what was happening in London at the time, and also paralleling my own life.
-In that period you could still find cheap places to live and thrive, but old, decayed, poetic buildings were on the cusp of being torn down by developers, and money became king.
+Cowboy Riding the Horse of the World to Death – below, is a comment on how Money was Becoming King and cowboys were taking charge.

 To Purchase books or pdfs: